tomMEM/Jetbot-Project/CategoryRoad_Jetracer_2_Jetbot/README.md

 * Requires choice of category e.g. bottle

 # Category dependent behavior change
-* live_demo_trt_jetracer_categoryModel_for_jetbot_with_stop_and_timeseries_Display.ipynb
+* trt_jetracer_categoryModel_for_jetbot_with_collision_avoidance_of_jetbot.ipynb
-* Script includes category dependent change of behavior (e.g. detection of bottle: backward driving for 10 to 20 frames)
+* Script includes category dependent change of behavior (e.g. detection of bottle: stop for 10 to 20 frames)
-* Includes "jupyterplot" (need to be installed or deactivated with #) to display some time series values: it takes some time to initialize, but does not affect much the timing of the camera stream

 # Problems:
-* complex behavior change without affecting Camera stream, and reduction of false positive detection of e.g. bottle.
+* reduction of false positive detection of e.g. bottle.
-* using probability of  score.widgets for behavior change
+* using probability of  score.widgets for behavior change, - does not work
 * implement threating, or traitlets to have actions outside the camera stream

 # Time lag,
 * Sensitive to calculations within the camera stream
 * FPS is deceiving, observation of time lag more important to maintain performance and needs to be reduced.

-# Jupyterplot
-* can be installed for display of time series values